IanMercer/pi-sniffer/README.md

 * Simplicity: do one thing well, no frills

 # status
 This is an initial very rough commit and proof of concept.
 I have copied in the essential source and header files to make it compile and run without any external dependencies.
 There is a `build.sh` file that builds and runs the code.
-The MQTT topic and server address are currently hard-coded.
-None of the redundant code has been removed yet.
+The MQTT topic prefix is hard-coded but the MQTT server IP (or FQDN) and port are configurable.

 # plans
-* Make the MQTT endpoint configurable by command line parameter
-* Instructions for how to configure and install this as a service on a Raspberry Pi
-* Maintain a running average for the RSSI and smooth the output somewhat
-* Make the RSSI change threshold configurable
 * Look into pairing iPhones to eliminate random mac addresses
+* Decode advertised data for Sensoro beacons
 * Gather other advertised data and transmit to MQTT including temperature, battery, steps, heart rate, ...
+* Combine multiple Pi RSSI values to do trilateration and approximate location, simple ML model

 # getting started